Figure skating-Georgia's Metelkina, Berulava win European pairs gold

 Egadze's coaching team includes Eteri Tutberidze, who coached Kamila Valieva, the 15-year-old Russian skater at the centre of a doping scandal during the 2022 Beijing Olympics.

-Estonia's Aleksandr Selevko scored 88.71 points to sit second, while his younger brother Mihhail was third with 88.28 in the final international competition for Europe's Olympic-bound skaters ahead of the Milano Cortina Games.
+Estonia's Aleksandr Selevko scored 88.71 points to sit second, while his younger brother Mihhail was third with 88.28.

 Matteo Rizzo was fourth in a great start to his campaign for a place on Italy's Olympic team.